 You don’t need to do anything special to make sure your Leadpages appear in Google search results.
 However, by taking just a few extra steps, you can optimize your pages for Google Search and other products.

-Also, you only pay for ads when visitors click on them, so you can get started with Google AdWords even on a limited budget.
+Also, you only pay for ads when visitors click on them, so you can get started with Google Ads even on a limited budget.

 It’s important to note, all ads must pass Google’s approval process.
 You can learn more about how Google reviews ads (and how to comply with AdWords standards) here: About the ad approval process ↗

-To get started, visit the Google AdWords homepage.
+To get started, visit the Google Ads homepage.

 Hide pages from search